Sutanu Chakraborti

 1. How can we build real world applications that can help big organizations make best use of the wealth of wisdom hidden in their unstructured data repositories (project documentations, proposals, white papers, user groups, blogs, research reports, employee feedback, resumes)?

 2. Can machines reasoning over unstructured text learn by introspecting over failures?
 Instead of working hard at solving problems end to end, can they seek our help intelligently at times?
-Semi supervised learning is particularly of interest in this context.
-The broader question is: how best can we exploit the complementary abilities of humans and machines in building conversational problem solvers that can communicate in natural language?
+How best can we exploit the complementary abilities of humans and machines in building conversational problem solvers?
 This may need us to take a broader look at systems, the way they represent knowledge to enable transparency and interpretability, the way they interact with us (user interfaces and visualizations) and the way they facilitate learning and evolution - ours and theirs.
+Yet another challenge is to estimating complexity of tasks so that we can effectively involve humans to examine hard cases and provide feedback, which can be used by the system for introspective learning.

-3. How do language and memory interact?
+4. How do language and memory interact?
 Even before you read an assassination report in your morning newspaper, you would have glossed through the news heading and begun anticipating the questions the report aims at answering (Who killed whom?
 Where?
 How?
 Why?
 What is unique about the manner in which the crime is committed?)
-Memory helps in understanding language, understanding language in turn helps in building up and organizing memory.
 Can we build cognitive/computational models that model learning through interaction of memory and language?

 Educational Background